Montandalar/gregon_litematica/README.md

 have to paste it in this setting because Minetest client-side mods cannot actually read from external files with the Lua I/O library like normal server mods.

+The following two settings are provided for your customization.
+Texture lists are available for PandoraBox Server modpack and VoxeLibre. **!!Using the settings will wipe out all the provided defaults!!**
 * `litematica_node_names`: This is a JSON array of that lists the names of the nodes that you want to be able to use with Litematica.
 This list unfortunately has to be hardcoded because Minetest's client-side API doesn't have any way to